marko-asplund/servlet3-async/README.md

 	...
 ```

-One such sequence appears to be be
+One such sequence appears to be
 - http://localhost:8080/servlet3-async/error2?fail=true
 - http://localhost:8080/servlet3-async/error1